News

 4

-Zoz over 8 years ago
+Zoz about 9 years ago

 It's high time President Reif reined in the rogue department that is DSL.
 Its out-of-control expansion, with the RLAD program a prime example, wastes resources and actively harms students' interests.
 It furthers students' education to allow them to take on responsibility and autonomy and be treated as adults; instead, pushing those responsibilities onto increasing layers of superfluous management and officialdom infantilizes students and retards their personal growth.
 As excessive "helicopter administration" becomes a growing problem on American campuses, MIT should lead by rejecting this trend instead of following in a race to the bottom.